 Eisenhower Tunnel marks 50 years with celebration

-The highest point of the interstate system in the U.S. turns 50.
+The highest point of the interstate system in the U.S. turned 50 on Wednesday.

 View CBS News In